 *** April 2019 Update: Starting May 2019, 51 Talk announced that they will reduce ALL 1-1 teacher pay rates to $7.50 per 25 minute lesson, in an effort to persuade 1-1 teachers to switch to teaching group classes ($18 per 45 minutes) instead.
-As I am currently on $11 per 1-1 25 minute lesson, I have decided to seek employment at Italki instead, where I can set my own rates and create my own lesson material.
+As I was on $11 per 1-1 25 minute lesson before, I have decided to seek employment at Italki instead, where I can set my own rates and create my own lesson material.

-I have been working for them the last 2 years (at the time of writing!).
+Although I first worked with a company called 51 Talk for nearly 4 years, I started moving some of my long-term, regular students over to iTalki in 2019.
 As long as I have fast enough internet, a quiet room, and the time zone is manageable, then I can work – from anywhere in the world!
-Overall, teaching online has been the perfect job for me as the scheduling is really (really) flexible, classes are only 25 minutes, there is no lesson preparation, testing or exams whatsoever, and the majority of the students are eager and happy to learn.
+Overall, teaching online has been the perfect job for me as the scheduling is really (really) flexible, classes can be as short as 25 minutes and all of my students are eager and happy to learn.

 Let’s move on to what you really came here to find out – the pay.